Orion10101999/ccna/Shesh_Chauhan_IT_Trainer/$01_basics.md

 * onetime

-*
+## REPEATER :-

+- LAN - 0-99

+- Boost the Signal

+## Modem :-

+- Modems are used to transmit digital information via analog systems .

+- The word  `modem` is derived from the term "modulator-demodulator."

+- The essential functions of a modem are to modulate an analog carrier signal to carry digital information;

+- and to demodulate a similar signal so as to decode the digital information from the analog carrier signal.

 ## Router :-

 - Routers are multiport devices with high - speed backbones

+- Routers also support filtering and encapsulation like bridges .

-- Like bridges routers are also self - learning , as they can communicate their existance . to other devices and can learn of the existance of new routes , nodes and LAN  segments .
+- Like bridges routers are also self - learning , as they can communicate their existance . to other devices and can learn of the existance of new routers , nodes and LAN  segments .

 - As explained earlier , they route traffic by considering the network as a whole .
-It shows than they use a high level of intelleginet to accomplish this task .
+It shows than they use a high level of intelligence to accomplish this task .

-- This characteristics makes them superior than hubs and bridges because they simply view the network on a link - by - link basis .
+- This characteristics makes than superior than hubs and bridges because they simply view the network on a link - by - link basis .

-- The packet handled by router may include destination address , packet priority , level , least - cost route , minimum route delay , minimum route distance , and route congestion level
+- The packet handled by router may include destination address , packet priority , level , least - cost route , minimum route delay , minimum route distance , and route congestion level .

 - Routers constantly monitor the condition of the network , as a whole to dynamically adapt to changes in the condition of the network They typically provide some level of redundancy so that they are less susceptible to catastrophic failure .